Error: Contact form not found.

 While Chapter 7 can eliminate personal liability for secured debts, the liens remain attached to the property.
 If you want to keep your home or car, you must continue making payments.
 Defaulting on secured debts can result in foreclosure or repossession despite bankruptcy discharge.

-Chapter 7 does not discharge luxury charges over $800 made within 90 days before filing.
+Chapter 7 may not discharge certain luxury charges made shortly before filing.
 This prevents abuse of the bankruptcy system through last-minute spending sprees.

 Understanding non-dischargeable debts helps you evaluate whether Chapter 7 provides sufficient relief.
-If most of your debt consists of obligations that can’t be erased, alternative solutions like Chapter 13 bankruptcy or debt consolidation might offer better outcomes.
+If most of your debt consists of obligations that can’t be erased, alternative options such as Chapter 13 bankruptcy or debt consolidation may be worth evaluating.
 The U.S. Trustee Program provides comprehensive resources about bankruptcy options and requirements.

 Consider consulting with a bankruptcy attorney to analyze your specific debt composition and explore all available options before filing.